-RP: One of most difficult financial decisions that younger adults face is whether to rent or buy a house.
-Say for example, the cost of renting or buying a particular house in a particular location is more or less the same.
+Robin Powell: One of the most difficult financial decisions that younger adults face is whether to rent or buy a house.
+Say, for example, the cost of renting or buying a particular house in a particular location is more or less the same.
 The problem is, like the stock market, the housing market is very difficult to predict in the short to medium term.
 Here’s the financial author Jason Butler

-RP: The key question to ask yourself is, how much flexibility do you need in the short term?
-Buying a house is time consuming and expensive.
+Robin Powell: The key question to ask yourself is, how much flexibility do you need in the short term?
+Buying a house is time-consuming and expensive.
 You don’t want to do it all again in two or three years’ time.

-JB: If you are likely to move in the next 2 to 3 years, or you need lots of flexibility, or you think that house prices are going to fall significantly, then renting probably is your better option – it certainly gives you more flexibility and reduces risk.
+Jason Butler: If you are likely to move in the next 2 to 3 years, or you need lots of flexibility, or you think that house prices are going to fall significantly, then renting probably is your better option – it certainly gives you more flexibility and reduces risk.
 But the reality for most people is that, in the long run, 20 years or more, almost certainly buying makes sense, on the basis that we need somewhere to live.
-So buying makes sense when you take a long term view, because you know, like stock markets, short term market crashes are not a problem, particularly if you’re eventually going to be trading up and trading up, if you’re property is falling in value, then the next one you’re going to buy is falling in value.
+So buying makes sense when you take a long term view because you know, like stock markets, short term market crashes are not a problem, particularly if you’re eventually going to be trading up and trading up if your property is falling in value, then the next one you’re going to buy is falling in value.

-JB: The benefit for people who’ve built equity in their home is that, the worst comes to the worst, they can sell the property, turn the cash into assets, and yes they’ve got to pay rent, but at least they’ve got some assets to fall back on.
-Or, if they’ve got enough other assets working for them, they can live rent free in their house.
-So, whether you downscale your property to release a bit of capital and live rent free or mortgage free, or whether you sell it all and just go become a renter or a global nomad and use the money to live off of, it’s a good thing for most people.
+Jason Butler: The benefit for people who’ve built equity in their home is that the worst comes to the worst, they can sell the property, turn the cash into assets, and yes they’ve got to pay rent, but at least they’ve got some assets to fall back on.
+Or, if they’ve got enough other assets working for them, they can live rent-free in their house.
+So, whether you downscale your property to release a bit of capital and live rent-free or mortgage-free, or whether you sell it all and just go become a renter or a global nomad and use the money to live off of, it’s a good thing for most people.
 But don’t rely on your home as a pension pot, because the problem is that when you come to realise the money, probably a lot of other people are as well, and there may be a lot of people wanting to sell and cash their homes in, and you may not get what you expect.